 The thing about a long menu

 Most cocktail bars in Klang Valley work the same way: a printed list of 20 to 50 drinks, a few seasonal signatures, the classics, some house creations.
 The list does some real work.
 It signals competence.
 It gives the guest something to read.
 It anchors choice.
-It's also, in our experience, where most of the bad parts of bar service come from.
+We respect bars that do it well.
+What follows is our case for why we chose a different route, not a critique of theirs.

 A long list means the back bar has to carry every ingredient on it.
 Every bottle on the shelf is a bottle that's slowly oxidising.
 Every syrup is a bottle that's getting tired.
 A bar with 40 drinks needs 80 bottles, easy.
 A typical Friday night uses maybe 15 of them.
 The other 65 sit there.